A General Impossibility Theorem on Pareto Efficiency and Bayesian Incentive Compatibility: Introduction

-For ordinal rules, it is well-known that strategy-proofness implies dictatorship, if there are at least three alternatives (\citealt{gibbard1973manipulation, satterthwaite1975strategy}).
-When the social choice is probabilistic as a function of the rank order profile, \cite{Gibbard1977} provides an impossibility theorem showing that the unique probabilistic social choice function that satisfies strategy-proofness (defined by first-order stochastic dominance) and ex-ante efficiency is dictatorial (an alternative proof is given by \cite{nandeibam1998alternative}). \cite{majumdar2004ordinally} demonstrates robustness of the Gibbard-Satterthwaite theorem, by studying ordinal Bayesian incentive compatibility (OBIC), introduced by \cite{dAspremontPeleg1988SCW}, and showing that there is a generic set of independent belief systems for which an ordinal rule is OBIC only if it is dictatorial.
-However, for a certain class of positively correlated belief systems, \cite{bhargava2015incentive} provides a sufficient condition (much weaker than dictatorship) for an ordinal rule to be locally robustly OBIC.
-As for the possibility results, \cite{MajumdarRoy2021MSS} considers 2-player cases and explicitly shows the functions which are not random dictatorship satisfying both OBIC and ex-post efficiency. \cite{Azizetal2018GEB} illustrates the trade-off between efficiency and strategy-proofness, using four preference extensions on lotteries.
-Interestingly, when strategy-proofness is weakened to the one induced by the extension based on the sure-thing principle, a possibility result is obtained.
+For ordinal rules, the well-known Gibbard-Satterthwaite theorem (\citealt{gibbard1973manipulation} and \citealt{satterthwaite1975strategy}) shows that strategy-proofness implies dictatorship, if there are at least three alternatives. \cite{majumdar2004ordinally} considers the concept of ordinal Bayesian incentive compatibility (OBIC) which requires that truth-telling is a best response for each agent with respect to all vNM utility functions consistent with the agent's ordinal ranking.
+They show that with three or more alternatives, there is a generic set of independent belief systems for which an ordinal rule is OBIC only if it is dictatorial, demonstrating the robustness of the Gibbard-Satterthwaite theorem.
+However, for a certain class of positively correlated belief systems, \cite{bhargava2015incentive} provides a sufficient condition (much weaker than dictatorship) for an ordinal rule to be locally robustly OBIC, in the sense that the rule is OBIC in some neighborhood of the given belief system.

 Other works in the literature investigate optimal rules among cardinal rules, subject to incentive constraints. \cite{AzrieliKim2014} considers the case with two alternatives and independent types, and show that ex ante efficient rules and interim efficient rules subject to Bayesian incentive compatibility are characterized by certain classes of (ordinal) weighted majority rules. \cite{schmitz2012sub} also studies the case with two alternatives.
 They assume that the distribution of types is symmetric with respect to both the alternatives and agents, but allow the types to be correlated.
 Then some weak majority rule, in which the two alternatives are chosen with equal probabilities unless either alternative obtains a sufficiently large support, is optimal among strategy-proof rules.
 Moreover, the standard majority rule is optimal among Bayesian incentive compatible rules if types are independent, but there can be some superior rule if types are correlated.